Frequently asked questions

 A utility provider is an organisation that supplies electricity, gas, telephone and water usage.

-Settle Easy will let the authorities responsible for water rates, council rates, land tax and Owners Corporation fees (previously known as body corporate fees) know that a property has changed hands once settlement is complete.
+Settle Easy will let the authorities responsible for water rates, council rates, land tax and owners corporation/body corporate/strata management know that a property has changed hands once settlement is complete.

 How will Settle Easy protect my privacy?